Jennifer Maiden: Career and works

 In 2020, another non-fiction work by Jennifer Maiden was released, entitled The Cuckold and the Vampires: an essay on some aspects of conservative political manipulation of art and literature, including the experimental, and the conservatives' creation of conflict.

 Biological Necessity: New Poems was released in 2021.

 Ox in Metal: New Poems was released in 2022.

 Another poetry collection by Jennifer Maiden Golden Bridge was published in January, 2023.

 Her non-fiction book The Laps of the Gods: Power, Sexuality, Publishing and Literature: an exploratory essay was also published in 2023.

 The China Shelf: New Poems was released in 2024.

 In 2025, her collection WW III: New Poems was published.

+Her collection, Mandatory Sentence: New Poems was released in 2026.